techcommdude/GoogleSearch/README.md

 This project is deployed on Heroku (have patience since the instance is likely sleeping): <a href="https://static-site-geoff.herokuapp.com/index.html" target="_blank" rel="noopener">https://static-site-geoff.herokuapp.com/index.html</a>

-A screencast of the project can be found here: <a href="https://youtu.be/NbiYeKpHp8g" target="_blank" rel="noopener">https://youtu.be/NbiYeKpHp8g</a>

 A screencast of the project is available on YouTube:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=NbiYeKpHp8g